NOFO

 The Maritime Forum consists of all NOFO members who contribute OR (Oil Recovery) vessels to the NOFO pool.
 The working area of the forum is limited to maritime oil spill response.

-Two regular annual meetings are held, and additional meetings as required.
-Working groups can be set up under the Maritime Forum as needed to work on specific topics within the field.
+Two meetings are held annually, or more if necessary.
+Working groups may be established under the Maritime Forum to address a specific topic within the field.

 3. Organization

-As of 31.12.2024, NOFO had 153 employees.
-These are divided into 40 employees at the office in Sandnes and 3 in Hammerfest.
-The remaining 110 employees are affiliated with NOFO’s emergency response groups (Watch Team, Special Team and Strand Akutt Response Group – IGSA).
+As of December 31, 2025, NOFO had 150 employees.
+Of these, 39 are based at the Sandnes office and 3 in Hammerfest.
+The remaining 108 employees are assigned to NOFO’s emergency response teams (On-Call Team, Special Team, and the Strand Akutt Response Team—IGSA).

-NOFO is a member of the Confederation of Norwegian Enterprise (NHO) and has a collective agreement with Forbundet Styrke.
-In addition, a separate housing association for NOFO employees was established in 2024.
-The housing association is not affiliated with any union or collective agreement.
+NOFO is a member of NHO and is affiliated with Collective Bargaining Agreement 130 with the Styrke Union.
+In addition, a separate staff association was established in 2024 for other NOFO employees.
+The staff association is not affiliated with any union or collective bargaining agreement.

 3.1 Turnover